P2-718na/ALICE-simulation/README.md

 make          # compile both
 ```
 Both executables will be generated inside the build folder.

+### NOTE: Building ROOT application with CMake
+I run into some trouble while trying to compile ROOT with CMake.
+I think the solution is just to use the latest version of ROOT (at least
+version 6.18, I tested it on 6.24).
+If you encounter any other problem,
+good luck.

 ## Running
 This code was tested and running on _Mac OS X 10.14.6 Mojave_.